BEAST-Fitting/beast/docs/install.rst

     $ pip install beast==1.3

-Option 2: Get the latest production branch, which can be ahead of the pipy version:
+Option 2: Get the latest production branch, which can be ahead of the pypi version:

   .. code-block:: console